-We analyze the scope of work and analyze the details provided for the validation/invalidation of the patent.
-Based on the understanding developed we formulate the Search strategy.
+Professionals at IPLF first analyse the scope of work in view of the patent in context (and its claimed subject matter and prosecution history) and then examine the additional details that may be provided for carrying out the validation/invalidation of the patent.
+Based on the understanding developed, we formulate a comprehensive search strategy.

-We carry out the Search on electronic and manual data sources for Non-Patent Literature (NPL), including non-traditional resources such as product literature and industry standards documents, and hard-copy collections at libraries across the globe.
+We carry out the validity search on electronic and manual data sources for Patent as well as Non-Patent Literature (NPL), including non-traditional resources such as product literature and industry standards documents, and hard-copy collections at libraries across the globe.
 Our extensive Validity/Invalidity Search includes, but is not limited to, Classification Based Search, Keyword Based Search, Inequitable Search, Non-Patent Literature Search, Assignee Based Search, Inventor Based Search, and Citation Based Search.

 Once we obtain results after searching various databases, a comprehensive analysis is carried out.
 Our years of experience in various aspects of patenting help us in separating the wheat from the chaff.

-A Patent Validity/Invalidity Search is an exhaustive Patent Search conducted to determine the Prior Art(s) after issuance of patent.
+A Patent Validity/Invalidity Search is an exhaustive Patent Search conducted to identify one or more prior arts for a granted/issued Patent and determine if such identified prior arts can successfully challenge the validity of the patent in context.
 The purpose of the search is to invalidate one or more claims of a patent.

-To prove the claim(s) of a patent invalid, the claim(s) must be challenged on the grounds of lack of novelty or non-obviousness.
-Therefore, the relevant Patent Literature or Non-Patent Literature must be cited having existence prior to the priority date of the claim(s) to be challenged.
+In order to prove that the claim(s) of a patent are invalid, the claim(s) must be challenged on the grounds of lack of novelty or non-obviousness, or on patent eligibility grounds.
+Therefore, relevant Patent or Non-Patent Literature-based documents must be retrieved/cited to demonstrate the existence of prior art in view of the priority date of the claim(s) to be challenged.